SalesforceCommerceCloud/b2c-crm-sync/README.md

 2. The `custom.B2CCRMSync.SynchronizeCustomers` job step can be configured to incrementally export the entire database of customer profiles from B2C Commerce to the Salesforce Org.
 The job-step can be used to migrate B2C Commerce Customer Profiles to the Salesforce Org database in one or multiple loads.

+> The job can be configured to process an entire CustomerList -- or a subset of customer profiles that exist in the CustomerList.
+The customQuery can be configured to process the entire customerList, or a subset of customer profiles.
+If the job-step does not appear in the list of available steps, please toggle the active code-version -- and try again.

 - The jobStep supports a Query parameter representing which profiles to synchronize via a [valid and executable profile query](https://documentation.b2c.commercecloud.salesforce.com/DOC2/topic/com.demandware.dochelp/DWAPI/scriptapi/html/api/class_dw_customer_CustomerMgr.html#dw_customer_CustomerMgr_searchProfiles_Map_String_DetailAnchor).
 - The query can contain two dynamic placeholders which allow dynamic timeframes: `_today` and `_now_`.
 This can be used to dynamically generate the filter datetime from the job-step execution time.